 All three Delaney Buttes Lakes are restricted to fishing with flies and lures only.
 Woolly Buggers, olive scuds and chironomids are excellent fly choices here.
 Kastmasters and Rapalas (in various colors) and crayfish imitation jigs/lures are always good bets to tempt North Delaney’s browns.

 3. Lake John

 Located just north of the Delaney Buttes, Lake John has a long history of producing exceptionally large fish.
 In the 1960s, Lake John was arguably the state’s premier fishery for trophy-sized trout.
 For the better part of a decade, the lake yielded specimens that monopolized the weekly “Big Fish” contests hosted by Dave Cook Sporting Goods and The Denver Post.
-Since then, the lake’s productivity has fluctuated over the years, primarily because of occasional winter-kills and an overabundance of white suckers that have impacted trout populations.
-As part of an ongoing reclamation effort, Colorado Parks and Wildlife (CPW) biologists performed a complete fish-kill at Lake John in 2011.
-In the last four years, the lake has been heavily restocked with rainbows and Snake River cutthroats, including large broodfish to help kick-start the rebuilding process.
+In the last several years, the lake has been heavily restocked with rainbows and Snake River cutthroats, including large broodfish to help kick-start the rebuilding process.
 The lake has a rich forage base and fish grow rapidly (upwards of an inch per month).
-With the recent stockings, Lake John is a great option for anglers who are looking to target large trout this spring.
+Lake John is a great option for anglers who are looking to target large trout this spring.